Okipa/laravel-form-components/README.md

 ### Plug with Livewire

-Our form components are Livewire-compatible.
+Form and input components are Livewire-compatible.

 Instead of defining a `wire:model` HTML attribute on each component you want to wire as you would do without this package, here you'll just have to define a `wire="<optional-modifier>"` HTML attribute to make this work.